darksos34/react-spring-boot-restful-api-jpa-postgresql/readme.md

 `# Binds a JPA EntityManager to the thread for the entire processing of the request.`<br />
 `# Warning gone Open jpa`<br />
 `spring.jpa.open-in-view=false`

+`# A Hibernate Type is a strategy for mapping a Java propertie type to a JDBC type or types.` `logging.level.org.hibernate.SQL=DEBUG` `logging.level.org.hibernate.type=TRACE`